-Form 1 10-K (Mark One) ANNUAL 1 REPORT PURSUANT TO SECTION 13 OR 1 CHANGE ACT OF 1934 □ TRANSITI For the fiscal year ended Or ON REPORT PURSUANT TO SECTION 13 For the transition per OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission file nun nber: 001-35916 PennyMac Financ ial Services, Inc. (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) Condor Drive, Moorpark, California ddress of principal executive offices) 80-0882 (IRS Emp Identificati 9302 (Zip Co ployer on No.) 21 (818) 224 (Registrant's telephone numb Securities registered pursuant to Section 12(b) of the Act: Class Title of Each Class A Common Stock of Beneficial Interest, \$0.0001 Par Value Name of Each Exchange on Wh ed pursuant to Section 12(g) of the Act: None New York Stock Excha ange Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Ri ule 405 of the Securities Act.
-Yes □ No ☒ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes □ No ⊠ mark whether the registrant (1) has filed all reports required to be filed the registrant was required to file such reports) and (2) has been subject mark whether the registrant has submitted electronically and posted on tion S-T (§ 232.405 of this chapter) during the preceding 12 months (c mark if disclosure of delinquent filers pursuant to Item 405 of Regulation statements incorporated by reference in Part III of this Form 10-K of ntained, to the best of registrant's knowledge, mark whether the registrant is a large accelerated filer, an accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange company.
-See the definitions of "large Large accelerated filer □ Accelerated filer ⊠ Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company □ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b o-2 of the Exchange Act).
-Yes □ No ⊠ 14 the aggregate market value of the registrant's Common Stock of ber eported on the New York Stock Exchange on that date. neficial interest, \$0.0001 par value ("common stock k"), held by non-affiliates was \$332,013,936 As of March 10, 2 2015, the number of outstanding shares of common stock of the registra ant was 21,613,017.
-Documents Incorpora ated by Reference Document Parts Into Which Incorporated Definitive Proxy Statement for 2015 Annual Meeting of Stockholders Part I ш 1
+Form 10-K (Mark One) ANNUAL REPORT PURSUANT TO SEC For the fiscal year ended December 31, 2015 URITIES EXCHANGE ACT OF 193 4 ☐ TRANSITION REPORT PURSUANT TO F SECTION 13 OR 15(d) OF THE cor the transition period from SECURITIES EXCHANGE ACT OF to 1934 Commission file number: 001-35916 Per nnyMac Financial Service s, Inc. (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 6101 Condor Drive, Moorpark, California (Address of principal executive offices) 80-0882793 (IRS Employer Identification No.) 93021 (Zip Code) (818) 224-7442 Securities registered pursuant to Section 12(b) of the Act: (Registrant's telephone number, including area code) Title of Feeb Class Name of Feeb Evolungs on Which Presistand Class A Common Stock of Beneficial Interest, \$0.00 001 Par Value Name of Each Exchange on Which Registered New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issue r, as defined in Rule 405 of the Securities Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pu rrsuant to Section 13 or Section 15(d) of the Act.
+Yes l □ No ⊠ Indicate by check mark whether the registrant (1) has filed all reports represent the registrant was required to file such reports) and (2) has been subject to such filing ties Exchange Act of 1934 during the preceding 12 months (or for such shorter period that Indicate by check mark whether the registrant has submitted electronic degulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for suc ursuant to Rule 405 of Indicate by check mark if disclosure of delinquent filers pursuant to Ite formation statements incorporated by reference in Part III of this Form 10-K or any will not be contained, to the best of registrant's knowledge, in definitive proxy or Indicate by check mark whether the registrant is a large accelerated file nd "smaller reporting company" in Rule 12b-2 of the Exchange Act (check one): r, an accelerated filer, a non-accelerated filer, or a sma iller reporting company.
+See the definitions of "large accele rated filer", "accelerated filer" Large accelerated filer ☐ Acceler ated filer ⊠ Non-acceler (Do not c smaller report heck if a Smaller reporting company Indicate by check mark whether the registrant is a shell company (as de fined in Rule 12b-2 of the Exchange Act).
+Yes No As of June 30, 2015 the aggregate market value of the registrant's Comeported on the New York Stock Exchange on that date. mon Stock of beneficial interest, \$0.0001 par value (" common stock"), held by non-affiliates was \$334,840,005 to pased on the closing price as As of March 7, 2016, the number of outstanding shares of common sto ck of the registrant was 22,035,491.
+Documents Incorporated by Reference Document Parts Into Which Incorporated Definitive Proxy Statement for 2016 Annual Meeting of Stockholders Part III